This page will help you understand California alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 DUI Conviction Guidelines

-The circumstances and the particular judge hearing the case determines the specific penalties.
-However, these are general guidelines.
+The facts and the judge hearing the case determine the specific penalties.
+But these are general guidelines.

 First DUI Conviction

 The penalties for a first DUI conviction are these.
-Jail for 96 hours to six months.
+Jail for at least 96 hours.
+But it could be up to six months.
 A fine of $390 to $1,000, plus surcharges.
 The court suspends the drivers licens for six months.
-However, the judge may grant a temporary restricted license.
-The offender may have to pay for an ignition interlock device (IID).
+But the judge may grant a temporary restricted license.
+Also the offender may have to pay for an ignition interlock device (IID).

 An IID prevents the vehicle from starting if there is alcohol in the driver’s breath.
 The state won’t reinstate the driving license without proof of increased insurance.
-It also requires proof the offender has completed a “driving under the influence” program approved by the state.
+It also requires proof the offender has completed a “driving under the influence” program.
+One that is approved by the state.